rmosolgo/batman-rails-flo/README.md

 - Live reloading CSS
 - Fires `liveReload` on `MyApp` so you can define custom handlers

+Also, any class on `MyApp` can implement the class method `liveReload(className, newCodeString)`, where:

+-  `className` is the class that was reloaded
+-  `newCodeString` is a bunch of JavaScript to be `eval`'d to load the new class.

 [Learn more in the wiki!](https://github.com/rmosolgo/batman-rails-flo/wiki)

 ## Installation